 Turek says seeing the wild horses, their nostrils flared and their eyes wide with fury at close range through the safety of her vehicle, “made me glad I was sitting inside.
 Even when I leave my vehicle, I usually try to stay fairly close, and I am always closely watching the whole herd for signs of restlessness.
 Even though I try to be vigilant, I have been startled by a stallion suddenly wheeling around and charging at another stallion at the fringes of his harem.”

 The herd may seem docile, she says, but when two stallions get into a confrontation — as does happen — “It is a brutal, loud, harrowing experience. …I tell visitors all the time, these are not your typical barnyard horses.
-They are used to fighting to protect their harems and their territory from intruders, and that includes us.
+They are used to fighting to protect their harems and their territory from intruders, and that includes us,” Turek says.

-For people like Kelly Wilkes, who is a Corolla Wild Horse Fund volunteer, helping to protect these magestic beasts is both a privlege and a heart-felt responsibility — and when a member of the herd is killed or has to be euthanized, it is a wound that cuts deep and leaves a scar.
+For people like Kelly Wilkes, who is a Corolla Wild Horse Fund volunteer, helping to protect these majestic beasts is both a privilege and a heart-felt responsibility — and when a member of the herd is killed or has to be euthanized, it is a wound that cuts deep and leaves a scar.

 “Being guardians of the wild herd obviously has its highs and lows.
 The way I’ve decided to process it, which is still a work in progress, is I will turn my sorrow into action.
 The work and commitment to the herd never stops.
 It’s an active responsibility around the clock, every day of the year,” Wilkes says.
-“Everyone is so incredibly dedicated CWHF.
+“Everyone is so incredibly dedicated at CWHF.
 It’s really a calling, not a job.
 For my small part, I intend to do as much as I can, and I invite more volunteers to join us.
-The CWHF is a very welcoming, open group of folks.
-This past week only spurs me on.
-We need to keep moving forward promoting the health and welfare of this proud herd.
-Through the highs or lows it is a soul satisfying endeavor.”
+The CWHF is a very welcoming, open group of folks.”

-Wilkes even turned her own birthday celebration into a fundraiser for the nonprofit, raising more than $300.
+Wilkes even turned her own birthday celebration into a fundraiser for the nonprofit, raising more than $300 in three weeks.

 As a child, Turek read Marguerite Henry’s children’s novel inspired by a real-life Chincoteague Pony, which was foaled in domesticity in 1946.
 She wants more for future generations.